Skip to content

 Generating a Mnemonic

-Krux has support for creating 12 and 24-word mnemonic seed phrases.
-Since true entropy is difficult to produce, especially with an embedded device, we recommend to outsource entropy generation using dice rolls, but it is also possible to use camera as a source of entropy to quickly create a mnemonic.
-At the start screen, once you select New Mnemonic, you will be taken to a second menu where you can choose to create a mnemonic via camera, via rolls of a D6 (standard six-sided die) or D20 (20-sided die).
+Krux supports creating 12 and 24-word BIP-39 mnemonic seed phrases.
+Since generating true entropy is challenging, especially with an embedded device, we recommend outsourcing entropy generation using dice rolls.
+However, it is also possible to randomly pick words (e.g., SeedPicker) or use the camera as a source of entropy to quickly create a mnemonic.

 Camera